The new ride

 Feb 18, 2017-For Kathmandu’s three million daily commuters, getting on overcrowded and unpredictable public transportation services can be a dreaded affair.
 Even short trips in the Valley—crammed into a bus or a micro with no room for personal space—can be a draining, tasking chore.
 To get on a public vehicle in the Capital is to have your patience tested.
 The problem is more acute in the evenings when a sea of office-goers swarm into what vehicles are available, with ‘toughing it out’ the only option.

 Realising the need for efficient, economical and expedient transportation service in the city, Sixit Bhatta co-founded Tootle—a ride sharing application that offers a new and easy way of giving and getting rides in the Valley.
 Tootle connects over a thousand bike riders in the Capital to offer pickup and drop-off services to commuters anywhere in the city.
 All you have to do is download an app, sign up and request for a ride.
-Your ride will be on its way after you confirm to a confirmation call.
+Your ride will be on its way after you confirm to a confirmation call.“Initially, we wanted to build an application to track Sajha buses for commuters.
+Tootle came about in this process.
+There are about 601,951 registered motorbikes in the city.
+We thought that by utilising this abundance of bikes, we could also help tackle the omnipresent problem of inefficient transportation.
+Our intent is to share economy with ride sharing,” says Bhatta.

 And since its launch this New Year, the public response towards the startup has been building.
 Avantika Jhunjhunwala, a 19-year-old student and a frequenter of Tootle, is delighted that her commute in the Valley has become much easier and comfortable.
 “I’m so grateful that something like this has been initiated in the Valley.
 I can now avoid packed buses that give me headaches and over-priced taxis.
 Tootle is like a middle ground—convenient, transparent and reasonably priced,” she says, adding that Tootle allowing you to select the gender of the rider you receive a ride from has come as an added bonus.
 Further, the fares are based on the kilometres you travel—payments of which you can either make with the driver themselves, or through credit you purchase with the app.